Improbable-AI/monkey-job-runner/README.md

 # To reattach logs run:
 docker-compose logs

+# If you get an error saying mongo-volume bind path does not exist then run
+mkdir mongodb/mongo-volume
 ```

 At this point *Monkey-Core* should run with `python3 monkey_core.py` and print out "No providers found".
 Monkey-Core requires at least one provider to be set up for it to start.